I came across an online forum where someone had asked, “How can I raise my self-esteem?”

 You see, it’s important to respect yourself and to appreciate your good qualities.
 It’s important.
 It’s good.
 It’s wonderful actually; outstanding even!

-But damn it’s difficult for someone who already has a low self-esteem.
+But damn it’s difficult for someone who already has a low self-esteem and who already hates himself.

 It’s like telling a person with social anxiety to ‘just relax!’.
 It’s like telling a depressed person to take it easy and feel happy.
 It’s like telling a chronically worried person to not worry!